ShreyasiPathak/multiinstance-learning-mammography/README.md

-# Case-level Breast Cancer Prediction for Real Hospital Settings
+# Breast cancer prediction using mammography exams for real hospital settings

 ## Introduction
 This repository contains the source code of case-level breast cancer prediction using mammography.
 The model takes a set of images per mammography case (exam) as input and predicts the class label benign or malignant.
 The model generates a saliency map for each image and 6 candidate ROIs per image. <br/>